 I know a lot of people who’ve been to Rio de Janeiro, Brazil.
-Everyone who has been to Brazil gets excited when they describe it, especially when they talk about Brazilian food.
+Everyone who has been to Brazil gets excited when describing it, especially when they talk about Brazilian food.
 The downside is Brazil has a reputation for being unsanitary and dangerous.
-So, let’s talk about how to take advantage of everything that Brazil has to offer and why you should consider it even if it may be a little bit riskier than the average place that you would go to visit.
+So, let’s talk about taking advantage of everything that Brazil has to offer and why you should consider it even if it may be a little bit riskier than the average place you would visit.

 Orlando – Rio de Janeiro- $2,078 – Azul Airlines *Roundtrip